-Under the Plan, the Board may offer employees, contractors and Directors the opportunity to subscribe for such number of Options, Performance Rights and Shares as the Board may decide and on the terms and conditions set out in the rules of the Plan.
+Under the Plan, the Board may offer eligible employees the opportunity to subscribe for such number of Options, Performance Rights and Shares as the Board may decide and on the terms and conditions set out in the rules of the Plan.
 For the purposes of the Plan, a Fee Right satisfies the definition of a Performance Right.